 Here’s a tune that’s become a classic already – “Christmas in the Trenches” by John McCutcheon.

 This week on New Settlers, Buddy Mondlock performing at the Old Settlers Inn.
 Buddy has written songs recorded by Garth Brooks, Art Garfunkle and Peter, Paul and Mary and many others but there’s nothing like hearing the songwriter perform his own works.
 Buddy's soft, gentle vocals pack a surprising punch as they deliver wry, insightful lyrics.
 Upbeat ballads, haunting melodies, commentary.
 So, so good.

 Two singer/songwriters shared a concert at the Old Settlers Inn - Celeste Krenz and Sally Barris.
 Celeste Krenz was born and raised in North Dakota; Sally Barris is now based in Nashville and works as a performer and a songwriter whose tunes have been covered by some of country music's top performers.
 Both women add a touch of "Americana" to their blend of folk and acoustic songs but their styles are quite different.
 They sounded great together!

 This week it's Easily Amused – Canadian singer/songwriters with an alt-rock edge.
-Easily Amused was formed by Keith MacPherson and Renee Lamoureaux (who now go by “Keith and Renee”).
-The duo was recorded at Linesight Gallery in Wichita.
-Keith and Renee have been around for more than a decade – this recording was made fairly early in their career.
+The group has rebranded to “Keith and Renee” and they’ve been around for about a decade.
+We recorded them Linesight Gallery in Wichita - fairly early in their career.
 They are fresh, friendly, hip and oh-so-talented.